“Those who do not move,

 - Discover your own unique grace and coordination

-Embodiment Educators Mastermind Group
+Somatic Educators & Therapists Mastermind Group

 If you are:

-- An Alexander Technique Teacher
+- An Alexander Technique or Feldenkrais teacher

 Are you tired of being overworked and underpaid for your movement expertise?
 Are you ready to make an abundant living from the work you love best?
 People need to get in touch and stay in touch with their bodies now more than ever.